sthiffea/hampi/README.md

 - ```sudo vi /usr/bin/autohotspotN```
     ```
     #!/bin/bash
-    #version 0.961-N/HS-I
+    #version 0.961-N/HS

     #You may share this script on the condition a reference to RaspberryConnect.com
     #must be included in copies or derivatives of this script.

-    #Network Wifi & Hotspot with Internet
-    #A script to switch between a wifi network and an Internet routed Hotspot
+    #A script to switch between a wifi network and a non internet routed Hotspot
-    #A Raspberry Pi with a network port required for Internet in hotspot mode.
     #Works at startup or with a seperate timer or manually without a reboot
     #Other setup required find out more at
     #http://www.raspberryconnect.com

     wifidev="wlan0" #device name to use.
 Default is wlan0.
-    ethdev="eth0" #Ethernet port to use with IP tables
     #use the command: iw dev ,to see wifi interface name

     IFSdef=$IFS